- Viewing Nutrition Content of a Recipe (i.e., Nutrition Facts Label)

 - If Portion Size is a Special Unit of Measure

-If Portion Size is a Volume
+If Portion Size is a Volume Measurement in Millilitres

-If the Portion Size of the recipe is a volume measurement in millilitres, then the nutrition facts label displays the portion size in millilitres.
+If the Portion Size of the recipe is a volume measurement in millilitres, then the Nutrition Facts label displays the portion size in millilitres.

 If Portion Size is a Weight